juliangav/www.julian.is/site/content/articles/2022-05-12-platform-design.md

 ---
-title: "The Growth-Focused Design of Multi-Sided Platforms"
+title: "A Growth-Focused Intro to Multi-Sided Platform Design"
 description: A comprehensive guide on designing multi-sided platforms based on hands-on experience and a decent amount of research.
 tags: [multisidedplatforms, twosidedmarkets, uxstrategy, productdesign]
 lastmod: 2022-05-12